transdigiware/blockchain/howto/ibp-console.md

 Before you deploy the console, ensure that you understand the following considerations:

 - You are responsible for the management of health monitoring, security, and logging of your Kubernetes cluster on {{site.data.keyword.cloud_notm}}.
 See this [information](/docs/containers?topic=containers-responsibilities_iks){: external} for details on what {{site.data.keyword.cloud_notm}} manages and what you are responsible for.
 - You are also responsible for monitoring the resource usage of your Kubernetes cluster on {{site.data.keyword.cloud_notm}}.
-To monitor your Kubernetes resources, we recommend using the [{{site.data.keyword.cloud_notm}} Sysdig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard.
+To monitor your Kubernetes resources, we recommend using the [{{site.data.keyword.mon_full_notm}}](https://www.ibm.com/cloud/cloud-monitoring) tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard.
 If you need to increase storage capacity or performance of your cluster, see this information on how to [modify your existing volume](/docs/containers?topic=containers-file_storage#file_change_storage_configuration){: external}.
 - You are responsible for managing and securing your certificates and private keys. {{site.data.keyword.IBM_notm}} does not store your certificates in the Kubernetes cluster or in the console.
 They are only kept in the local storage of your browser.
 If you switch browsers, you will have to import your created identities into that browser.
 - {{site.data.keyword.blockchainfull_notm}} Platform is available in select regions.
 Refer to this topic on [{{site.data.keyword.blockchainfull_notm}} Platform locations](/docs/blockchain?topic=blockchain-ibp-regions-locations) for an updated list.
 - The default storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}} is `Gold`.
 If you do not want to use the default File Storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, you can provision storage of your choice.
 See this topic on [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to learn more.